Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 (d) Seventh Schedule

-Answer: (a)
+✅ Correct Answer: (a)

 Explanation:

-1. They shall be enforceable by
+They are enforceable by courts

-2. They shall not be enforceable by
+They are not enforceable by any court

-correct answer using the code given below:
+Select the correct answer using the code given below:

 (a) 1 only